How to Get Money Back on Venmo

 Double-Check Your Venmo Payments

 If you accidentally paid the wrong person or sent money to a nonexistent Venmo account, you can always ask for a return or get your money back via the app.
-And if things get complicated, Venmo’s support is there to help.
+If things get complicated, Venmo’s support is there to help.
 However, the platform doesn’t deal with scams, which means you need to be extra careful when sending money or giving out sensitive information.

 Either way, you should always double-check the payment information before each fund transfer to avoid any unpleasant surprises.
-Most importantly, keep informed about ongoing scam campaigns so that you can recognize one immediately if it comes your way.
+Most importantly, stay informed about ongoing scam campaigns so that you can recognize one immediately if it comes your way.

 Hopefully, this article answered all your questions regarding getting money back from Venmo.
 If there’s anything else you’d like to ask, feel free to share your questions or thoughts in the comments section below.